Clara Tauson: 2025: Dubai final, win over No. 1, top 20

 In January, Tauson started the season at the WTA 250 Auckland Classic.
 She participated in both singles and doubles with Sloane Stephens as her partner.
 Due to rain, she had to play a quarterfinal and two semifinals within the same day.
-She reached the final in singles and the semi-finals in doubles.
+She reached the final in singles and the semifinals in doubles.
 In the singles final, she met former world No. 1 and four-time major singles champion Naomi Osaka for the first time.
-Osaka won the first set 6-4, before retiring due to injury.
+Osaka won the first set 6–4, before retiring due to injury.
 Tauson subsequently claimed her third WTA Tour singles title.
 It was her first title in more than three years, and it was her first outdoor title.

 In February, she withdrew from Qatar Ladies Open, the first WTA 1000 tournament of the year, in the first round due to illness.
-On her debut at the Dubai Championships, Tauson reached the quarterfinal with a straight-sets upset over Sabalenka, avenging her previous loss and giving her the first win against a number-one player.
+On her debut at the Dubai Championships, Tauson reached the quarterfinal with a straight-sets upset over Sabalenka, avenging her previous loss and giving her the first win against a No. 1 player.
 Tauson then defeated first Linda Nosková and next 14th seed Karolina Muchová to reach the final.
 Tauson lost to Mirra Andreeva in straight sets in the final.
 This was the first time that she made it past the third round in a WTA 1000 tournament, and as a consequence she advanced to her best position in the singles rankings at world No. 23.

 At the third WTA 1000 tournament of the year, the Indian Wells Open, Tauson got a bye in the first round due to her new ranking.
 She defeated Camila Osorio in the second round, recording her 16th WTA win for 2025, the most of any player in the season.
 In the third round, she lost to later winner Andreeva (her second title in a row).
 Again, Tauson participated in doubles, this time with Yulia Putintseva, and she topped her doubble ranking as a result.

 At Wimbledon, where she was seeded 23, Tauson recorded her first main draw singles win against British wildcard Heather Watson.
 She beat Anna Kalinskaya in the second round, and former winner Elena Rybakina in the third, before losing in the fourth to eventual winner Iga Świątek.
 She also won her first Wimbledon doubles match with McCartney Kessler, beating British pair Harriet Dart and Maia Lumsden, but they lost in the second round to top seeds and eventual semi-finalists Kateřina Siniaková and Taylor Townsend.
 At the US Open, she was ousted in the first round by Alexandra Eala from the Philippines.

 Because of injuries Clara Tauson did not take part in any of Denmark's Billie Jean King Cup matches that year, neither in April for the qualifiers nor in November for the play-offs.